 Income tax for cryptocurrency in Portugal

-Individuals who earn a salary in cryptocurrency is not charged income tax.
-However, companies based in Portugal who pay their employees in cryptocurrency are required to pay income tax.
+Individuals who earn a salary in cryptocurrency are not charged income tax -in other words, it will not be considered taxable income.
+However, companies based in Portugal that pay their employees in cryptocurrency are required to pay income tax.

 Income tax in Portugal is based upon activity and the profit made from it.
-This means that while bitcoin transactions themselves are not taxed, if the transfer of cryptocurrency is associated with a product or a service, then an invoice must be issued and the service must also be taxed.
+This means that while Portugal Bitcoin transactions themselves are not taxed, if the transfer of Portugal cryptocurrency is associated with a product or a service, then an invoice must be issued, and the service must also be taxed.

-According to statements released by the Portuguese tax authorities, cryptocurrency under Portuguese law should be treated exactly the same as any other currency, which means that cryptocurrency exchanges are not subject to VAT.
+According to statements released by the Portuguese tax authorities, cryptocurrency under Portuguese law should be treated exactly the same as any other currency, which means that Portugal crypto exchange is not subject to VAT.

 Capital gains tax